Syndicate (The X-Files): Legacy

 Later in 1999, Scully asked Mulder what more he could possibly hope to do or to find, after having done and uncovered so much, such as exposing the secrets of a conspiracy of men who had been doing human experiments but were all now dead.
 Mulder's reply was that he still hoped to find his sister.
 Later on, Mulder dreamt of the Syndicate, in which an illusory version of the Cigarette Smoking Man claimed that his group had "made entire cultures disappear".

 In reality, the Cigarette Smoking Man continued working on the Project with a group of men who held a conference to discuss colonization in 1999.
 The Cigarette Smoking Man also continued working with his doctors, who were aware of the Syndicate's work to create a human-alien hybrid and attempted to continue this work.
 The Cigarette Smoking Man is also seen, in "Biogenesis", meeting with a group of men, some in military uniforms, who are speaking about some sort of disaster and "containment" of it.
 Presumably they are speaking about colonization, and this assembly of men may be part of the Cigarette Smoking Man's intentions, revealed in "Requiem", to try to rebuild the conspiracy.

 In season eight, Doctor Lizzy Gill admitted to Mulder, Assistant Director Walter Skinner and Special agent John Doggett that, for the past ten years, she and her colleagues had been working to create a human-alien hybrid.
 According to her, the work had originally been financed by a group of government men but had continued after their deaths.
 Gill's colleagues, by this time, included Doctors Parenti, Lev and Duffy Haskell, but they all had been killed recently by super soldier Billy Miles.

 With the Syndicate eliminated, the power vacuum was eventually filled in season nine by a new government-like organization.
 This organization included members such as the Toothpick Man, Gene Crane, and Knowle Rohrer, among others.
 All known members revealed to viewers in the series were super soldiers, men with superhuman abilities - with the exception of Alex Krycek, who was killed in "Existence".
 During the season finale, "The Truth" this unnamed organization shuts down the X-Files office at the Federal Bureau of Investigation.
-Mulder was left on the run until all his criminal charges were lifted in 2008 (The X-Files: I Want to Believe).
+Mulder was left on the run until all his criminal charges qlare lifted in The X-Files: I Want to Believe.
 In the eleventh season premiere "My Struggle III", Mulder encountered Mr. Y and his accomplice Erika Price, who claimed to be former members of the Syndicate with their own agenda involving the colonization of space and simulated reality.